stgloorious/current-probe/README.md

 The input impedance of the amplifier should be around 6k ohms.
-The probe is designed to be in close proximity (< 10 mm) to the signal source, i.e., such that no shielded cable is required and instead short wires can directly be soldered to the probe.
+The probe is designed to be in close proximity (< 10 mm) to the signal source, i.e., such that no shielded cable is required on the input side.
+Instead, short wires can directly be soldered to the probe.
-The output is matched to 50 ohms over an isolating signal transformer.
+The output is matched to 50 ohms over an isolating signal transformer, which connects to the SMA connector.

 <img src="./docs/pcb.png" height="280px" /><img src="./docs/pcb2.png" height="280px" />